Deoxyribonucleic acid definition

 DNA contains the genetic information of many organisms.
 This biomolecule is regarded as the most crucial biomolecule for its involvement in all cellular functions and heredity.
 DNA mutation is a vital source of variability among species.
 Although not all mutations could lead to significant changes in the expression of the genetic code, some of these mutations could lead to the improvement of a species, enabling an organism to acquire novel characteristics that could help it adapt better or survive in its environment.
 However, there are also certain mutations in the genetic code that are pathological, meaning they could lead to impaired protein function and eventuate to metabolic disorders and physical deformities.
 Many of such disorders are due to a supposedly functional protein that apparently became insufficiently produced or has become dysfunctional due to a mutation in the gene(s) coding for it.

-DNA that comprises the genome of an organism could be passed on to the succeeding generations, either in part (via sexual reproduction) or as a whole (as in the case of parthenogenesis, cloning, or other asexual mode of reproduction).
-Thus, apart from inheriting beneficial features, the offspring might also inherit certain disorders and diseases from its parents.
+DNA that comprises the genome of an organism could be passed on to the succeeding generations, either in part (via sexual reproduction) or as a whole (as in the case of parthenogenesis, cloning, or other asexual modes of reproduction).
+Thus, apart from inheriting beneficial features, the offspring might also inherit certain disorders and diseases from their parents.

 - “nucleic acid”.
 (2014).
 Retrieved from ://www.nature.com/scitable/definition/nucleic-acid-274 Link